 - Providing "green" educational opportunities and modeling sustainable behavior for our students fashioned after energy strategies undertaken,

-- Reducing financing, construction & construction related energy project costs through economies of scale and other group pricing strategies,
+- Reducing financing, construction and construction related energy project costs through economies of scale and other group pricing strategies,

 - Promoting the greater use of existing and new energy products and services, and